-Growth hormone regulates steroidogenic acute regulatory protein expression and steroidogenesis in Leydig cell progenitors
+Growth hormone regulates steroidogenic acute regulatory protein expression and steroidogenesis in Leydig cell progenitors (PDF)

 Kanzaki,Masanori; Morris,Patricia L.